-At its core, personal property includes movable items you own that are not permanently attached to land or a building.
-This covers a wide spectrum—from your car, jewelry, and collectibles to stock portfolios and digital assets like NFTs.
+At its core, personal property covers movable items you own that aren’t permanently attached to land or a building.
+The range is wider than most people expect — your car, jewelry, and collectibles all qualify, but so do stock portfolios and digital assets like NFTs.

 Table of Contents